LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 _(Type: combined)_
 _(Select all response items that correspond to practices in your organization.
 Caution, some combinations would not be consistent)_

-- [ ] 3.6.a operates informally in this respect and relies on the competence and responsibility of the collaborators involved.
+- [ ] 3.6.a Operates informally in this respect and relies on the competence and responsibility of the collaborators involved.
-- [ ] 3.6.b has a documented approach that is systematically implemented.
+- [ ] 3.6.b Has a documented approach that is systematically implemented.
-- [ ] 3.6.c has a documented and systematically implemented approach, which includes the possibility of maintaining ranges of indecision.
+- [ ] 3.6.c Has a documented and systematically implemented approach, which includes the possibility of maintaining ranges of indecision.
-- [ ] 3.6.d the choices made for each model and implemented are duly documented in the G2B of the models concerned.
+- [ ] 3.6.d The choices made for each model and implemented are duly documented in the G2B of the models concerned.

 <details>
 <summary>Resources3.6:</summary>